We are not in network with HMO or state insurance plans.

 what causes red spots on the roof of mouth

-Rash on the roof of the mouth can be irritating and make it difficult for you to chew and swallow food.
-Here are the reasons behind the red soreness on roof of mouth:
+A rash on the roof of the mouth can be irritating and make it difficult to chew and swallow food.
+Here are the reasons behind the red soreness on the roof of the mouth:

 Strep throat

-Medically known as streptococcal pharyngitis, strep throat is caused by the Streptococcus bacteria group.
+Medically known as streptococcal pharyngitis, strep throat is caused by bacteria of the Streptococcus group.
 The toxins released by the bacteria irritate the tissues in the throat and adjacent areas, causing inflammation and redness.
 And so, these areas might be painful or feel uncomfortable when you chew or swallow.

 The most common symptoms of strep throat are: